Frequently Asked Question

 Emphasis on prevention and self care, personalized health care, and consideration of underlying cause, not just symptoms

-Licensed Doctors of Naturopathy are those who have passed licensing board exams after graduating from a 4-year Naturopathic Medicine Program at one of four accredited universities: Bastyr University (Seattle, WA), National College of Naturopathic Medicine (Portland, OR), Southwest College of Naturopathic Medicine (Tucson, AZ), and University of Connecticut (Bridgeport, CT).
-These ND’s are eligible for licensure in one of twelve states in the US that recognize and license Doctors of Naturopathy.
+Licensed Doctors of Naturopathy are those who have passed licensing board exams after graduating from a 4-year Naturopathic Medicine Program at one of seven accredited universities in North America: Bastyr University (Seattle, WA & San Diego, CA), National University of Natural Medicine (Portland, OR), Southwest College of Naturopathic Medicine (Tucson, AZ), University of Connecticut (Bridgeport, CT), National University of Health Sciences (Lombard, IL), Boucher Institute of Naturopathic Medicine, (New Westminster, British Columbia) and The Canadian College of Naturopathic Medicine (Toronto, Ontario) These ND’s are eligible for licensure in one of twenty-two states in the US that recognize and license Doctors of Naturopathy.

 DO YOU TAKE MY INSURANCE?